top of page

 French Reformation.

-Besides our passion for history and culture, Chez Vous Normandy shares with you the spiritual needs and opportunities in France today, preparing you for however God might lead you (or your students!) in service to the French church.
+Besides a passion for French history and culture, Chez Vous Normandy shares with you the spiritual needs and opportunities in France today, preparing you and your students for however God might lead in future service to the French church.

 • To see which universities are sponsoring a “Spring Fling” in the coming year, click here.